1Deterministic/1D-Sync/README.md

     * `email_only_if_an_error_occur`: defines if the email will be sent only when a sync error happens, must be **True** or **False** - [required if `send_email` is **True**]

 * `post_sync_script`: script to be executed after the synchronization.
-It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email - [required]
+It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email - [optional]

 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.